 - planning next steps

-- The Urban Teachers Site Team must be informed of the weeks scheduled for student teaching so that observations can be planned.
+- The Urban Teachers Site Team and coaches must be informed of the weeks scheduled for student teaching so that observations can be planned.

 - Regularly scheduled coursework must be attended as usual throughout all student teaching experiences.
 Residents will not be excused from coursework during student teaching.